graybealski/cf-conventions-work/FAQ.md

 In many cases the standard name is qualified by a specific qualifying detail, whose value may change from one set of observations to another.
 In these cases the definition for the standard name references one or more attributes where the additional qualifying information may be found.
 In this way the divergence of the standard names is minimized, and interoperability increased.

+<a name="stdnames_phrases"></a>
+### Are there common standard name phrases that get re-used?
+Yes, there are phrases and patterns that reappear in different names.
+If you have to build a lot of standard names for different types of variables, some existing analyses may be helpful; send a note to the CF-Metadata list for guidance.
+If you are creating just a few standard names, it will be easiest to send an initial request using your best guess for the names; the list will perform the needed comparison to existing usage.

 <a name="stdnames_grammar"></a>
 ### Is there a grammar for standard names?
 There is no adopted grammar for the standard names.
-One has been considered several times (and produced similar lists).
+Several investigations into a standard grammar have been made.
 Among these efforts:
 * Karl Taylor ([list post](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/2008/052705.html)): A different approach to standard name construction
 * Robert Muetzeifeldt ([list post](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/2010/053657.html)): [A grammar for CF standard names](http://envarml.pbworks.com/w/page/8988920/FrontPage) / 1103 names
 * Jonathan Gregory et al ([list post](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/2010/048064.html)): [standard name grammar/Parsing CF standard names](http://www.met.reading.ac.uk/~jonathan/CF_metadata/14.1/) / 2072 names
 * Rob Raskin ([list post mention](http://mailman.cgd.ucar.edu/pipermail/cf-metadata/2009/047768.html)): [mapped CF standard name list to SWEET-based ontologolical representation](http://sweet.jpl.nasa.gov/ontology/) (Excel) / 2149 names
-* John Graybeal (no list post):  [auto-generated pseudo-CF names from CF components](https://github.com/graybealski/graybealski/blob/master/cfconventions/CF_SWEET_201401_Redacted.xlsx) (Excel) / 2523 names
+* John Graybeal (no list post):  [auto-generated pseudo-CF names from CF components](https://github.com/graybealski/cf-conventions-work/blob/master/CF_SWEET_201401_Redacted.xlsx) (Excel) / 2523 names

-<a name="stdnames_official"></a>
-### What is the official list of standard names?
-The CF site contains [the official list of CF standard names](http://cfconventions.org/standard-names).
-The XML document pointed to from that page is the primary reference, but the HTML and PDF documents are produced automatically from the XML, and should contain the same information.

-Several other sites represent alternative views of knowledge artifacts of the standard names.
-`To be confirmed and links provided.`
-* NERC Vocabulary Server
-* MMI Ontology Registry and Repository
-* The MARIS Vocabulary Server

-These have been derived from the original XML, and as of 2014 are updated quickly whenever the original XML is changed.
-(The NERC Vocabulary Server is updated simultaneously with the publication of the original XML document.)

 <a name="stdnames_mappings"></a>
 ### Are there mappings of the standard name terms to other terms?